GensaGames/Dashcam-Speed-Detection/README.md

 So lets describe test set, and what we have.Around 30 % of the driving it's autobahn, and other part it's streen roads.
 We have a lot of noises, which completely new comparing to the training set.
 Few of them are - Sharp turns - Car stop - Road steep descent and ascent.

 <br/> <br/> <br/>
+<br/><br/>

 <img src="https://raw.githubusercontent.com/GensaGames/Toy-Model-Checking/master/files/0/car-turning-ex1-0.gif" width="280" height="170" /> <img src="https://raw.githubusercontent.com/GensaGames/Toy-Model-Checking/master/files/0/car-stop-ex1-0.gif" width="280" height="170" />  <img src="https://raw.githubusercontent.com/GensaGames/Toy-Model-Checking/master/files/0/car-turning-ex2-0.gif" width="280" height="170" />

 1.1.2.
 Examples of Working Areas in the test set.
 LTR Car turning Ex.1 - Car stop - Car turning Ex.2
 <br/> <br/> <br/>
+<br/><br/>

- Around First of all, lets check training data and it's changes over time.
+We will start with check training data and it's changes over time.
 After tracing initial training video we came up with next information.

 <br/>